nickbrandt/GitLab/doc/ci/yaml/README.md

 Read how caching works and find out some good practices in the [caching dependencies documentation](../caching/index.md).

-`cache` is used to specify a list of files and directories which should be cached between jobs.
+`cache` is used to specify a list of files and directories that should be cached between jobs.
 You can only use paths that are within the local working copy.